 No. The RightFax Print to Fax Print Driver is only available for Windows workstations.
 As well, it only supports print-to-fax of Microsoft applications (Word, Excel, PowerPoint, OneNote, etc).

 Since RightFax is server-based and accessed by the RightFax Web Client, it is not dependent upon a physical service location.
 However, RightFax accounts will only be provisioned with telephone numbers that are local to the Urbana-Champaign calling area.
 Additionally, RightFax accounts are only available to the Urbana-Champaign campus community.
-For faxing service options on the other campuses, please contact either ACCC (Chicago) or ITS (Springfield).
+For faxing service options on the other campuses, please contact either Tech Solutions (Chicago) or ITS (Springfield).